 Dublin photo tours by Panoramic Ireland are comprised of photography tuition, photo walks, photo workshops, courses and tours of Ireland's capital city, Dublin.
 We tailor each tour to your specific requirements.
 If you want a day sightseeing in Dublin city centre with the opportunity to improve your travel photography, we can do that.
 If you want to get up before dawn and be taken straight to the very scenic Dublin Bay for sunrise images, we can do that too.

 Looking for something to do when you visit Dublin?
 A one-to-one photo workshop makes the perfect gift for your other half, for yourself or for both of you.
 Take a sightseeing tour of Dublin with a difference, and take home better images.

 We prefer to call it a photography experience - the word tour often conjures up an image of a several-dozen seater bus, of being herded and moved along at a large group pace.
 But our tours are really designed by us for you, tell us what you want and we will make an itinerary (from half day to several days).
 Early morning at the coast, a trip on the train, street photography, pubs, architectural photography.
-If you want to see we will organise it.
-All from €135 plus only €20 for your friend/partner/wife, take your children along for free.
+If you want to see it we can organise it.
+All from €135 plus only €20 for your friend/partner/wife/husband, take your children along for free.
 We like to make our tours family friendly.